AndriusZimkus/JavaSwingTutorial/README.md

 Implementation:

-All examples can be reached from start window in the list of buttons.
+All examples can be reached from start window through the list of buttons.

-The examples are stored in ExamplesTreeMapAbstractClass.
+The examples are saved in the ExamplesTreeMapAbstractClass and stored in a TreeMap.
+TreeMap is preffered over HashMap for sorted keys.

-Human readable names are paired with calls to the respective classes - this is achieved using ExampleInvoker functional interface and lambda expressions.
+In the TreeMap human readable names of examples/functions are paired with calls to the respective classes - this is achieved using ExampleInvoker functional interface and lambda expressions.